MattCJones/optionset/README.rst

         #include "streamLines"
     }                           // *~functions on

-And running :code:`optionset.py ~functions off` would result in the following modifications to the file, thereby disabling the functions.
+And running :code:`optionset ~functions off` would result in the following modifications to the file, thereby disabling the functions.

 .. code-block:: cpp